 America’s public lands are some of the best viewing locations.
 First, they are preserved with plenty of space for everyone.
 Second, experts will be on hand to help maximize the experience.
 Thirdly, the two national parks in the path of totality have no entrance fees!

-You aren’t too late, and we’re here to answer all of your questions – where is the best viewing spot?
+Where is the best viewing spot?
 How long will it last?
 Where can you get glasses to view the eclipse safely?
 And is the 2024 Solar Eclipse really worth it?

 Let’s dive into the details.